marshmallow-code/apispec/docs/writing_plugins.rst

 Next Steps
 ----------

-To learn more about how to write plugins
+To learn more about how to write plugins:

 * Consult the :doc:`Core API docs <api_core>` for `BasePlugin <apispec.BasePlugin>`
 * View the source for an existing apispec plugin, e.g. `FlaskPlugin <https://github.com/marshmallow-code/apispec-webframeworks/blob/master/apispec_webframeworks/flask.py>`_.